mattbierner/khepri/README.md

 ### Lexical Scoping, Redefinition, and Globals
 Javascript's scoping rules are inconsistent with its C inspired syntax.
-Some programmers advocate making this inconsistancy clear by explicitly declaring variables at the start of their scope.
+Some programmers advocate making this inconsistency clear by explicitly declaring variables at the start of their scope.
 Another issue is Javascript's handling of globals and undeclared variables.

-Khepri introduces static checks that enforce lexical scoping based on blocks and function bodies.
-Further, checks also enforce that all variables are declared before use and any global variables must be explicitly listed before use.
-And further restrictions are imposed to disallow duplicate symbol definition in the same scope or top level assignment of immutable values.
+Khepri introduces static checks that enforce lexical scoping based on blocks and functions.
+Further checks also enforce that all variables are declared before use and that global variables are be explicitly listed before use.
+Khepri also disallows duplicate symbol definition in the same scope.
+The concept of an immutable binding is also added for values that cannot be directly assigned.
+All bindings except those from variable declarations are immutable.

 Three elements introduce new a new scope: the program, the function body, a block statement.
 Variables are only valid inside the scope in which they are declared as well as any enclosed scopes.
-A variables with the same name as one in the outer scopes hides the outer on.
+A variable with the same name as one in an outer scopes hides the outer one.

     // Annotated to show which variables are in scope
     // a, b